knnguyen2410/tic-tac-toe/README.md

 <br>

-Thank you to Dhrubo Chowdhury for their guidance during this game's development.
+Thank you to Dhrubo Chowdhury and Leonardo Rodriguez for their guidance during this game's development and deployment!

 ---
 ## Wireframe